Health Literacy Specialist Certificate Program FAQs

 How many CECs are available?

-On the Certificate Program page, the available amount of credits for each micro-credential is listed under the "Learn More" button.
-There is a total of 49 credits for all 7 micro-credentials.
+On the Certificate Program page, the credit allocation for each micro-credential is available for viewing once you click the "Learn More" button.
+The total sum of credits for all seven micro-credentials is 49.

 How do I qualify for CECs?